naturallifequery/Automation_Library/Service Dependency Mapper v2.0.1/README.md

 3. Confirm the report folder, leave **Include stopped services** selected, and click **Scan this computer**.
 4. The report opens in your default browser when the scan completes.

+If you encounter issues with the .cmd launching, try running from powershell with an execution policy bypass.

 The launcher uses `-ExecutionPolicy Bypass` for that PowerShell process only.
 It does not permanently alter the computer's execution policy.
 An execution policy enforced through Group Policy still takes precedence.

 ## What the scan does